muratcansarkalkan/stadiumwizardbackend/README.md

 ## How to run

-- Type "bodemon server.js" into terminal.
+- Type "nodemon server.js" into terminal.

 ## Changelog

-12/3/2023: Updated login system
+3/12/2023: Updated login system on frontend

+4/24/2026: Removed logs.txt